 To access the Counseling Team Website:

-The School Counseling Department is hosting a two-part seminar series this fall designed specifically to prepare the Class of 2021 for their lives after graduation from Charter Arts.
+The School Counseling Department is hosting a seminar later this month designed specifically to prepare the Class of 2022 for their lives after graduation from Charter Arts.
+As a junior and especially if your post-graduation plans include applying to a community college or a four-year college/university – this seminar is for you!
+READ MORE

 The following information provides links to career and college ready websites that facilitate career exploration, college entrance exam registration, college search, financial aid navigation, and special/summer programs application.